open-telemetry/opentelemetry.io/content/en/blog/2023/otel-end-user-q-and-a-series-otel-and-graphql.md

-The team has implemented a custom Node.JS plugin for getting certain [metrics](/docs/concepts/signals/metrics/) data about GraphQL, such as deprecated field usage and overall query usage, which is something that they can’t get from their Traces.
+The team has implemented a custom Node.JS plugin for getting certain [metrics](/docs/concepts/signals/metrics/) data about GraphQL, such as deprecated field usage and overall query usage, which is something that they can’t get from their traces.
 These metrics are being sent to the observability back-end through the
 [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector#-opentelemetry-collector)’s
 [OTLP metrics receiver](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/otlpreceiver/README.md).